-3. The computer with the DWA-643 installed is unable to connect to the wireless network and/or the Internet.
+6. The computer with the DWA-547 installed is unable to connect to the wireless network and/or the Internet.

 - Check that the LED indicators for the broadband modem are indicating normal activity.
 If not, there may be a problem with the broadband connection. - Check that the LED indicators on the wireless router are functioning properly.
-If not, check that the AC power and Ethernet cables are firmly connected. - Check that the IP Address, subnet mask, gateway, and DNS settings are correctly entered for the network - In Infrastructure mode, make sure the same Service Set Identifier (SSID) is specified on the settings for the wireless clients and access points.
-The SSID factory default setting for D-Link products is dlink.
-(Double-click on the WLAN icon in the taskbar.
-The Link Info screen will display the SSID setting.) - In Ad-Hoc mode, both wireless clients will need to have the same SSID.
+If not, check that the AC power and Ethernet cables are firmly connected. - Check that the IP Address, subnet mask, gateway, and DNS settings are correctly entered for the network.

+- In Infrastructure mode, make sure the same Service Set Identifier (SSID) is specified on the settings for the wireless clients and access points.
+The SSID factory default setting for D-Link products is default. - In Ad-Hoc mode, both wireless clients will need to have the same SSID.
 Please note that it might be necessary to set up one client to establish a BSS (Basic Service Set) and wait briefly before setting up other clients.
-This prevents several clients from trying to establish a BSS at the same time, which can result in multiple singular BSSs being established, rather than a single BSS with multiple clients associated to it.

-Check that the Network Connection for the wireless client is configured properly.
+This prevents several clients from trying to establish a BSS at the same time, which can result in multiple singular BSSs being established, rather than a single BSS with multiple clients associated to it. - Check that the Network Connection for the wireless client is configured properly.
 Select AP (Infrastructure) when connecting to an access point and select Ad-Hoc mode when connecting without an access point.
-Double-click on the WLAN icon in the taskbar > click on Configuration to change the settings for the wireless adapter.

-If Security is enabled, make sure that the correct encryption keys are entered on both the DWA-643 and the access point.
+Double-click on the WLAN icon in the taskbar > click on Configuration to change the settings for the wireless adapter. - If Security is enabled, make sure that the correct encryption keys are entered on both the DWA-547 and the access point.
 Double-click on the WLAN icon in the taskbar > click Encryption.
 Check to see that the key selected is set to the same key as other devices on the network.